Stability Constrained Optimization in High IBR-Penetrated Power Systems-Part I: Constraint Development and Unification: Introduction

+Among all these challenges, the frequency and inertia issues were first reported and have drawn significant attention from the researchers\cite{8450880,TIELENS2016999}.
+RES are connected to the grid through power electronics inverters.
+Due to their asynchronous nature, replacing the conventional SGs with IBR would gradually lead to low-inertia power systems, whose frequency stability may be jeopardized.
+Another issue due to the high IBR penetration is the voltage stability and reactive power (current) supply in both transient and static stages.
+This is because of the limited SCC contribution from IBR during transient processes, around 1-2 p.u. \cite{7878663} compared with conventional SGs (5-10 p.u.\cite{TLEIS2019597}) and the current source control without direct voltage support during normal operation.
+Challenges in the synchronization stability of IBR have also been identified in high IBR-penetrated systems where the system strength at IBR buses is low, due to the existence of Phase-Locked Loops (PLLs)\cite{9181463,6848832}.

+Measures in different respects have been taken to address the issues associated with different stability issues, such as \cite{8579100,9449821} for frequency stability, \cite{9716751,8728057} for voltage stability and \cite{9201068,9082101} for synchronization stability.
 Most of the existing research tends to resolve those issues from the perspective of device-level control design, where the processes of parameter tuning and the assessment of the stability of the entire system can be difficult.
-Moreover, solely depending on device-level control may fail to maintain system stability, especially during the transient processes where the IBR currents reach their limits, and the global optimality may not be achieved without system-level regulations.
-For example, to ensure frequency security in a most cost-effective manner, different frequency services need to be coordinated and co-optimized during the system scheduling process, while considering the device-level control strategies.
-Therefore, optimal solutions need system level coordination of different resources to ensure various stability and maximize economic profit.
+Moreover, solely depending on device-level control may fail to maintain system stability, especially during the transient processes where the IBR currents reach their limits, and the optimal economic performance may not be achieved without system-level regulations.
+For example, to ensure frequency security in the most cost-effective manner, different frequency services need to be coordinated and co-optimized during the system scheduling process, while considering the device-level control strategies.
+Therefore, optimal solutions need system-level coordination of different resources to ensure various stability and maximize economic profit.

-To achieve this purpose, it is necessary to develop system stability constraints, which can be further incorporated into system level optimizations.
+To achieve this purpose, it is necessary to develop system stability constraints, which can be further incorporated into system-level optimizations.
 Although some work has been done on the system level to address stability issues such as \cite{9925092,7399774,9066910} on frequency and \cite{2020JEET,app9163412,9786660} on voltage stability, only a specific stability issue is studied and the interactions among different stability are not investigated due to the complicated dynamics of different stability phenomena.
-There still lacks a unified stability constrained optimization framework in power system which can simultaneously incorporate various stability constraints in high IBR-penetrated system.
+There still lacks a unified stability-constrained optimization framework in power systems which can simultaneously incorporate various stability constraints in high IBR-penetrated systems.